deeplearning4j/deeplearning4j/dl4j-examples/tutorials/README.md

 | `org.deeplearning4j:dl4j-spark_2.11:0.9.1_spark_2` | `org.scala-lang:scala-compiler` | always |

-Alternatively, you can dynamically load dependencies into notebooks, but this is not recommended: If you intend on adding new dependencies, you will have to restart the interpreter before re-running dynamic loading code.
-Nevertheless, here's an example on how to do it:
+Alternatively, you can dynamically load dependencies into notebooks, though this is not recommended.
+If you intend on adding new dependencies, you will have to restart the interpreter before re-running dynamic loading code.
+With that said, here's an example on how to do it:

 ```
 %spark.dep